craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The People....md

 <The Fallen speak [[Ancient Elvish (language)]], and have access to an incredible arsenal.
 Fallen will gather in groups of 8-32+.
 We have no need for designation, for we are one under the Obelisk.>

 ###### Equipment
-The Fallen are more than well equipped, sporting heavily modded Durandurm Carbines or Machine Repeaters, powered armors, and an array of the finest ammunition, explosives, and artifacts in Minyostalma.
+The Fallen are more than well-equipped, sporting heavily modded Durandurm Carbines or Machine Repeaters, powered armors, and an array of the finest ammunition, explosives, and artifacts in Minyostalma.

 | Class (lvl)        | HP  | AC                          | ATK      | DMG                          |
 | ------------------ | --- | --------------------------- | -------- | ---------------------------- |